open-telemetry/opentelemetry.io/content/en/docs/what-is-opentelemetry.md

 OpenTelemetry is used by a wide variety of
-[libraries, services and apps](/ecosystem/integrations/) that have OpenTelemetry integrated to provide observability out of the box.
+[libraries, services and apps](/ecosystem/integrations/) that have OpenTelemetry integrated to provide observability by default.

-OpenTelemetry is supported by 40+ [vendors](/ecosystem/vendors/), many of whom provide commercial support for OpenTelemetry and contribute to the project directly.
+OpenTelemetry is supported by numerous [vendors](/ecosystem/vendors/), many of whom provide commercial support for OpenTelemetry and contribute to the project directly.

 ## Extensibility